core-wg/oscore/draft-ietf-core-object-security.md

 B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.

-C. If Inner Observe has value one, then and only then this is a cancellation.
-If so, store this information.
+C. If Inner Observe has value one, then this is a cancellation, and if so store this information.

-Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, but after the reponse has been processed (see step 6 in {{observe-prot-res}}).
+Note that the attribute-value pair stored in step 7 of {{ver-req}} MUST be deleted whenever the Observation is cancelled or “forgotten”, but after the reponse has been processed (see step A in {{observe-prot-res}}).

 ## Protecting the Response {#prot-res}